Description

 It is said that no two Carnyx are the same.
 While this is not strictly true there is some veracity to the statement, for there are a variety of enchantments commonly placed upon these horns.
 In general these are large-scale area effect spells which are invoked by playing a specific tune, much like a bugle call, on the Carnyx affecting all those who hear it.

-These enchantments are almost always designed to assist the musicians’ allies in some manner rather than directly hinder his enemies.
+These enchantments are almost always designed to assist the musicians' allies in some manner rather than directly hinder his enemies.
 Offensive spells are rarely enchanted into a Carnyx, although there are no theoretical or practical reasons for this.
-The restriction appears to be cultural (the use of magic to attack a foe is considered dishonourable).
+This restriction appears to be cultural (the use of magic to attack a foe is considered dishonourable).

 The power of the effect is dependent both on the skill of the musician and the enchanting skill of the Druid who originally cast the enchantment on the horn.
 It should be noted here that, although not entirely unknown, it is rare indeed to find a Carnyx with more than one magical property.
 Some of the more common enchantments are listed below: